assassin56/friday_project5/readme.md

 * A class which returns a human's age in...:
    * Input: user's age (ex:35).
+      * Initial test fails
+      * Earth years age test passes
    * Output: age in Mercury years
+      * Test Failure: age not defined
+      * Test Pass: Expected age input is stored as user's current age in Earth years.
+   * Refactor:
+      * Exclude method specifically pertaining to Earth years calculation.
+This is redundant as the user's initial input is their age on Earth.
+Future objects will be calculated against this.
 * A class which returns a human's age in...:
    * Input: user's age (ex:35).
    * Output: age in Venus years